One of my favorite winter destinations in the United States is Key West, Florida, the last island in the Florida Keys.

 - How to Get to Key West

-- Celebrations and Festivals in Key West in December
+- Best Things to Do in Key West in December

 - Take a Key West Day Trip